- About Us

 And with all of these, we look to leverage scale whenever possible both as a negotiating tool and as a way to increase the efficiencies of our efforts.

-The BLC office is staffed by an Executive Director.
+The BLC office is staffed by an Executive Director and Program Officer.
 Governance of the consortium is provided by the Board of Directors that includes the dean or director from each BLC member library.
 A subset of the Board forms Management Council, which works more directly with the BLC office on business and operational issues.
 Academic and research libraries interested in joining the BLC can find detailed information here.